Channing Tatum, Jenna Dewan Believe The Future Will Be Better After Their Break-up, Reports ‘ET’

 The unnamed source also told ET that Channing Tatum and Jenna Dewan were “very much in love,” but failed to find a way to patch things up.
 The insider added that as a Hollywood couple, the pressure is too much for them.
 However, they did try to work on their differences because they know that everything is worth it.

-Jenna Dewan previously told Health Magazine that her marriage to Channing Tatum isn’t something that other expect to be perfect.
-She said that there were days that they hated each other, but they always find a way to fix their issues.
+Jenna Dewan previously told Health Magazine that her marriage to Channing Tatum isn’t something that others expect to be perfect.
+She said that there were days that they hated each other, but they always found a way to fix their issues.

 While the couple only announced their split recently, People suggested that they have both showed signs of a troubled marriage months before announcing their breakup.
 They attended some events without each other.
 Jenna Dewan attended the annual Vanity Fair Oscars after-party in March 2018 without the Magic Mike actor.
 She was also spotted at the Wizarding World of Harry Potter in Los Angeles with her daughter without Channing Tatum.